Operadores de Importancia Vital | Anguita Osorio

 Operators of Vital Importance (OVI)

-First Qualification Procedure according to ANCI Resolution No. 024 - Analysis framework for strategic sectors that require the highest level of cybersecurity protection in Chile.
+First qualification process closed: 915 institutions in Stage 1 and 155 in Stage 2 (Exempt Resolution No. 187, Official Gazette of July 24, 2026) - Analysis framework for strategic sectors that require the highest level of cybersecurity protection in Chile.

 First Qualification Procedure for Operators of Vital Importance (OVI)

-An Operator of Vital Importance (OIV) is a public or private entity qualified by the National Cybersecurity Agency (ANCI) under Law 21.663, whose operation is essential to sustain critical social and economic activities, and to which reinforced cybersecurity obligations apply.
-Exempt Resolution N°024 of 30 May 2025 initiated the first official qualification procedure, fulfilling the mandate of the first transitory article of the DS N°285/2024 Regulation.
-Exempt Res.
-N°076/2025 amended its schedule, and Exempt Res.
-N°050/2025 and N°085/2026 approved, respectively, the Stage 1 and Stage 2 preliminary lists.
+A Vital Importance Operator (OIV) is a public or private entity qualified by the National Cybersecurity Agency (ANCI) under Law 21.663, whose operation is indispensable for critical social and economic activities and which bears reinforced cybersecurity obligations.
+Exempt Resolution No. 024 of May 30, 2025 opened the first official qualification procedure under the transitory mandate of Regulation DS No. 285/2024.
+Resolution No. 076/2025 adjusted its schedule; Resolutions No. 050/2025 and No. 085/2026 approved the preliminary rosters of Stage 1 and Stage 2, and Resolutions No. 087/2025 and No. 187/2026 approved their definitive rosters.

 Fundamental Requirements for OVI Qualification